COPRS/rs-issues/README.md

 :arrow_heading_up: Go back to the [Reference System Sotfware repository](https://github.com/COPRS/reference-system-software) :arrow_heading_up:

 # rs-issues
+## Purpose

-This repository is **dedicated** to the creation of issues related to the Reference System Software.
+This repository is dedicated to the creation of **issues** related to the Reference System Software.

-Issues cans be EPICs, User Stories, Bugs... that need to be manipulated by the different teams within the development phase.
+Issues can be EPICs, User Stories, Bugs... that need to be manipulated by the different teams within the development phases.

+Once a week, a meeting is held by a dedicated team to review new bugs and assign them to the developers.
+Existing bugs can also be updated to change the priority for e.g.

+We use [ZenHub](https://www.zenhub.com/) to manage the issues.
+It eases the process of handling, categorizing and following the issue.
+However ZenHub is only available for the contributors and end users shall use [GitHub issues](https://github.com/COPRS/rs-issues) directly.

+## Template
+When creating a bug, choose the template named ":lady_beetle: Bug User".
+It comes with predefined labels and assignees, please **don't change** them.
+The end user shall only edit the content like *Environement*, *Steps To Reproduce* and attach evidences (logs and data set).

 ## Labels
 As this repository is the only source repository for every Zenhub workspaces, labels shall be used in order to classify tickets in the appropriate workspaces.
 The rule is the following: one label is linked to one workspace.